Doctor of Psychology, Non-Profit Management

 Navigate the complex structures of non-profit organizations.
 Anticipate strategic initiatives and change in non-profits.
 Design and analyze research to improve non-profits’ performance.
 Evaluate policies that are fundamental to the ethical practice of organizational psychology within the non-profit environment.
 You will also see the impact of diversity in non-profit organizations, with respect to their missions, governance, and operations.

-Your PsyD program delves deeper than curriculum for the Master of Arts in Psychology, Non-Profit Management Specialization.
+Your PsyD program delves deeper than curriculum for a master's degree.
 This program includes a more extensive research component and broader applications through coursework.
 The Doctor of Psychology further enriches your research through the process of proposing, writing, and defending a dissertation.

 To complete the requirements of this specialization, you must attend in-residence weekends in Denver, CO (Friday midday to Sunday midday - dates TBD) for courses ORG 7272, ORG 7101, ORG 8522.
 Please refer to these Frequently Asked Questions to learn more about this in-residence requirement.